Active Substance: metformin hydrochloride / saxagliptin hydrochloride

-The most common side effects seen with saxagliptin used together with metformin (seen in between 1 and 10 patients in 100) are upper respiratory infection (cold), urinary-tract infection (infection of the structures that carry urine such as the bladder), gastroenteritis (diarrhoea and vomiting), sinusitis (inflammation of the sinuses), nasopharyngitis (inflammation of the nose and throat), headache and vomiting.
+The most common side effects seen with saxagliptin used together with metformin (seen in between 1 and 10 patients in 100) are upper respiratory infection (nose and throat infection), urinary tract infection (infection of the structures that carry urine such as the bladder), gastroenteritis (diarrhoea and vomiting), sinusitis (inflammation of the sinuses), nasopharyngitis (inflammation of the nose and throat), headache and vomiting.
 For the full list of all side effects reported with saxagliptin and metformin, see the package leaflet.

 Komboglyze must not be used in patients who are hypersensitive (allergic) to saxagliptin and metformin or any of the other ingredients, or who have ever had a serious allergic reaction to any DPP4 inhibitor.
-It must not be used in patients with diabetic ketoacidosis or diabetic precoma (a dangerous condition that can occur in diabetes), patients with moderately to severely reduced kidney function or with acute (sudden) conditions which can affect kidney function, patients with diseases which can cause tissue hypoxia (where the tissue is deprived of adequate oxygen supply) such as heart failure or difficulty breathing, patients with reduced liver function, alcohol poisoning or alcoholism.
+It must not be used in patients with diabetic ketoacidosis or diabetic pre-coma (a dangerous condition that can occur in diabetes), patients with moderately to severely reduced kidney function or with acute (sudden) conditions which can affect kidney function, patients with diseases which can deprive tissue of oxygen such as heart failure or difficulty breathing, patients with reduced liver function, alcohol poisoning or alcoholism.
 It must not be used in women who are breastfeeding.

 Why has Komboglyze been approved?

-The CHMP concluded that Komboglyze helps to reduce blood glucose levels in patients whose blood glucose levels are not adequately controlled by metformin alone, while the combination of saxagliptin and metformin in one tablet may help patients who already take both to follow their treatment correctly.
-The CHMP also noted that the combination does not cause any unexpected side effects.
-The Committee therefore concluded that the benefits of Komboglyze outweigh its risks and recommended that it be given marketing authorisation.
+Komboglyze has been shown to help reduce blood glucose levels and it does not cause any unexpected side effects.
+The European Medicines Agency therefore concluded that the benefits of Komboglyze outweigh its risks and recommended that it be given marketing authorisation.